Installing an air source heat pump – what’s involved

 You might also need a buffer tank, which is about a third of the size of the hot water cylinder (some cylinders combine both hot water and buffer in one).
 The ASHP control box will also be inside your home.
 This measures about 40cm x 40cm x 10cm.

-How to benefit from the Renewable Heat Incentive
+How to benefit from the Boiler Upgrade Scheme

-The Renewable Heat Incentive (RHI) is a government-funded scheme5 to encourage homeowners to install renewable heating technology and lower their carbon emissions.
+The Boiler Upgrade Scheme (BUS) is a government-funded scheme to encourage homeowners to install renewable heating technology and lower their carbon emissions.
 It’s been designed to help our nation reach that all-important net zero 2050 target.
-Many low-carbon technologies, including most air source heat pumps, are included in the scheme.
+These grants will make £7,500 available up front, to support those installing an air source heat pump.

 And if you have any more queries about air source heat pumps, why not head to the OVO Forum?
-The Forum is where our green community comes together to share their firsthand experiences of green living, and to help each other out.
+The Forum is where our community comes together to share their firsthand experiences of living with tech.
 There are tonnes of discussions about every aspect of heat pumps, so why not get involved and join the conversation?